-When you receive an Office document as an attachment in your Hotmail Inbox, you can download it to your computer to store it or to open it in an Office desktop application.
-Just click Download, next to the attachment.
+When you receive an Office document or a PDF file as an attachment in your Outlook.com Inbox, you can download it to your computer, where you can store it or open it to print.
+Just click, the attachment.

-If you happen to click View online instead, you can still download the document by clicking Download, next to the File tab.
+If you happen to click View online, the attachment opens in Office Web Apps.
+You can still download the document by clicking Download, next to the File tab.

 However, if you are downloading the document so that you can read it—or print or edit it—you might not need to download the document at all.
 You can view, print, and edit Office attachments by using the View online command on the attachment, which opens the document in Office Web Apps.